nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 They do not require any firmware on the network core.
 Therefore, the network core can remain empty.

-If you want to enable the network core anyway, set the :kconfig:`CONFIG_BOARD_ENABLE_CPUNET` option in the image for the application core.
+If you want to enable the network core anyway, set the :kconfig:option:`CONFIG_BOARD_ENABLE_CPUNET` option in the image for the application core.

 .. _ug_nrf5340_multi_image: